 Referring to William Wordsworth, it was Glencoyne Park at Ullswater that gave him the inspiration to write his most famous poem, Daffodils.
-As you travel alongside Ullswater your friendly driver/guide will be telling you lots of interesting facts, about the Lake District and also Roman Britain.
+As you travel alongside Ullswater your friendly driver-guide will be telling you lots of interesting facts, about the Lake District and Roman Britain.

 During King Edward I campaign in 1306 – 1307, he stayed at the Lanercost Priory for 6 months and it suffered terribly from Scottish raids, almost destroying the building.
-However, in 1537 it was finally dissolved by Henry VIII and almost all of the building were stripped of lead, apart from the church.
+However, in 1537 it was finally dissolved by Henry VIII and almost all the building was stripped of lead, apart from the church.
 However today it is a beautiful 13th century church which remains remarkably well-preserved.

 The next stop will by the Roman Army Museum, where there is time for lunch and a café inside.
 The Roman Army Museum lies on the site of Carvoran Roman Fort adjacent to sections of Hadrian’s Wall.
 The museum’s artefacts, videos and reconstructions give great insight into the life of a Roman Soldier and the building of the wall at the northerly boundary of the Roman Empire.
-Their award winning 3D film illustrates the military and civil engineering accomplishments of the Roman’s in Britain, which you may watch if you wish.
+Their award-winning 3D film illustrates the military and civil engineering accomplishments of the Roman’s in Britain, which you may watch if you wish.

 After our trip to Vindolanda, we continue along Hadrian’s Wall seeing the spectacular Fell End, Sunny Rigg, Great Chester and finally Steel Rigg before making our way back to Windermere.